Disney can be overwhelming and lead to a toddler meltdown if not manage well. Here is how we attempt to avoid toddler meltdowns at Disney.

 Just like those iconic pictures, Character meet and greets can take a lot out of a child.
 Making sure they are their max happiness level will go a long way to ensuring a smooth queue and interaction.

-When available, use at least one of your Fast Pass selections for their absolute favorite character greeting.
+When available, use at least one of your Fast Pass selections for their absolute favourite character greeting.
 If the queues are too long elsewhere, at least you know you got the bucket list of Character interactions.

 A line may not look long, but a crying toddler is bound to make it 10 x longer for everyone within earshot.
 There are a handful of inline activities that can keep toddlers entertained and not dwell on the length of time they are standing in the same spot.